ColinWttt/bevy_gameplay_effects/README.md

 GameplayStats\<T\> is a component that holds a [GameplayStat; 16], where T is your stat enum type.
 It is currently fixed size and not extendable, so it will always have the same size no matter how many stats you actually use.
 The goal was to keep things as cache friendly as possible for iteration.
 When you call GameplayStats::\<YourStatEnum\>::new you feed in an initializer function to set the initial stat values.

-Due to a limitation in rust, the compiler cannot iterate over enum variants, so you must supply an iterator over your enum.
-Internally enum variants are cast to u8 to access the underlying array as array indices.
-Because of this, You should always set the variants in the correct order (0, 1, 2...), with none missing, except possibly truncation at the end.

 The value u8::MAX is special.
 It is automatically defined by the stats! macro as a None variant.
 Any effects using it will not try to modify any stats.
 It is intended to be used with tag only effects which do not modify stats, e.g. a Stunned effect.
-It should not go in the variants array.

 The GameplayEffectsPlugin is generic over your stats enum, so you could have more than 1 if desired for some reason.
 It also takes in a StackingBehavior resource.
 See below.